-A dental exam is usually a preventive health care measure in which your teeth, gums, mouth tissues, bite, and general oral hygiene is investigated systematically.
+A dental exam is usually a preventive dental care measure in which your teeth, gums, mouth tissues, bite, and general oral hygiene is investigated systematically.
 However, it can also be part of a treatment plan when it serves the purpose of monitoring how effective the treatment is.
 Put simply, it is a checkup for your teeth, gums and the other oral structures housed within your mouth.
-A dental exam typically includes the collection of information from you, physical assessment of your oral cavity and dental x-rays as well as other diagnostic processes.
+A dental exam typically includes the collection of information from you, physical assessment of your oral cavity and digital x-rays as well as other diagnostic processes.

-What Purpose Does It Serve?
+What Purpose Does A Dental Exam Serve?